Twenty killed in Tanzanian church stampede: official

 The stampede occurred when Mwamposa, who calls himself the "Apostle", poured what he said was holy oil on the ground and the crowd surged toward to touch it in the hope of being cured of sickness, witnesses said.
 "The Apostle Boniface Mwamposa poured sacred anointing oil on the ground," one witness, Jennifer Temu, told AFP.

 "Dozens of people immediately fell being jostled and trampled, and some died.
-We have counted 20 people killed -- but there are also wounded." - Preacher on the run - "It was horrible, people trampled on mercilessly, jostling each other with elbows," said another witness, Peter Kilewo.
+We have counted 20 people killed -- but there are also wounded."
+"It was horrible, people trampled on mercilessly, jostling each other with elbows," said another witness, Peter Kilewo.

-"We are looking for him," Sirro said, on the state-run TBC1 television channel.
-"Police have launched investigations into the matter and Mwamposa should immediately report to police.
-He is famous, there is no way he can escape," Sirro added.
+"Boniface Mwamposa tried to flee after this incident, but as I speak, he is in the hands of the police," Interior Minister George Simbachawene told a press conference.
+Simbachawene said that the preacher had started the stamped by calling on the packed crowd to place their foot on the spot where he had poured the oil.

+"These are the words that led to these deaths," said Simbachawene.
+"He must answer for it."
+Tanzanian police chief Simon Sirro, who confirmed the toll of 20 dead, said investigations were ongoing into the incident.
+Seven other people were arrested in Moshi, where the stampede took place, in connection with the incident.

-He said police would also look into how church organizations handle such large-scale crowd events in general.
-"We pray for them, but I must say that some churches are troublesome -- and we will see how to handle them," Sirro added.
+Sirro also said police would also look into how church organizations handle such large-scale crowd events in general.
+"We pray for them, but I must say that some churches are troublesome -- and we will see how to handle them," Sirro said.

 President John Magufuli also issued a statement mourning the death of 20 people in Moshi, as well as 20 others killed by floods in Tanzania's southern Lindi region this week.
 "I'm very sorry for these deaths of these Tanzanians in the two events," Magufuli said.